sofarocean/rx-live-demo-dashboard/README.md

 ## How to Use
 Run locally with: `streamlit run app.py`

-Demo is deployed at: `https://bristlemouth-rx-live-demo.streamlit.app/`
+Public demo of this app is deployed here: [Bristlemouth Rx-LIVE Demo](https://bristlemouth-rx-live-demo.streamlit.app/)

 ## Dev Notes